Calculus on manifolds of conformal maps and CFT

-In this appendix, we work out one result that is needed in the proof of theorem \ref{theotransgen}.
+\sect{Factorisation of conformal maps on annular domains} In this appendix, we work out one result that is needed in the proof of Theorem \ref{theotransgen}.
 In order to make the derivation clearer, we will employ a simpler notation than what is used in that proof.
 Consider two simply connected domains $A$ and $B$ such that $\hC\setminus A \subset B$; then $A\cap B$ is an annular domain of $\hC$.
-If a conformal map $g$ on $A\cap B$ is near enough to the identity, then it can be factorised: we can write it as a composition $g_{A'}\circ g_B$ of a map $g_B$ conformal on $B$ and a map $g_{A'}$ conformal on $A' = \hC\setminus g_B(\hC \setminus A)$.
+If a conformal map $g$ on $A\cap B$ is near enough to the identity, then it can be factorized: we can write it as a composition $g_{A'}\circ g_B$ of a map $g_B$ conformal on $B$ and a map $g_{A'}$ conformal on $A' = \hC\setminus g_B(\hC \setminus A)$.
 We express this result more precisely as follows (we will use the phrase {\em winding annular subdomain} of an annular domain $D$ to designate an annular subdomain $C\subset D$ that separates the boundary components $\p D$).

-{\bf Theorem}\footnote{We have a simple proof of a more general theorem, not needing the smallness condition of $g$, using the uniformisation theorem for Riemann surfaces (to be published).
-But the present theorem is sufficient, and its present proof has some content which may be of interest besides the particular problem at hand.
-Note that the proof presented here, although of a very high level of precision, would require some completion to be of complete mathematical rigour.}\\ \em {\bf I.}\ Consider two simply connected domains $A$ and $B$ such that $\hC\setminus A \subset B$.
-For any compact subset $\alpha\subset A\cap B$ that contains some winding annular subdomain of $A\cap B$, there exists a $r>0$ such that any map $g$ conformal on $A\cap B$ satisfying: \begin{enumerate} \item ${\rm max}\big(d(g(z),z):z\in \alpha\big)< r$ where $d(\cdot,\cdot)$ is the distance in the round metric on the Riemann sphere, \item there are open neighbourhoods $N_A\subset A\cap B$ of $\p A$ and $N_B\subset A\cap B$ of $\p B$ such that $g(N_A)\cap g(N_B) = \emptyset$, \end{enumerate} is {\em factorisable}: there exist a map $g_B$ conformal on $B$ and univalent on $\hC\setminus A$, and a map $g_{A'}$ conformal on $A' = \hC\setminus g_B(\hC\setminus A)$, such that \beq g = g_{A'} \circ g_B \eeq on $A\cap B$.
+{\bf Theorem}\footnote{There is a more general theorem of factorization, not needing the smallness condition of $g$; a proof of this more general theorem using the uniformization theorem for Riemann surfaces can be found in \cite{Dconf}, and earlier proofs in \cite{Hub66,Kuh70}.
+But the present theorem is sufficient, and its present proof has some content which may be of interest besides the particular problem at hand.}\\ \em {\bf I.}\ Consider two simply connected domains $A$ and $B$ such that $\hC\setminus A \subset B$.
+For any compact subset $\alpha\subset A\cap B$ that contains some winding annular subdomain of $A\cap B$, there exists a $r>0$ such that any map $g$ conformal on $A\cap B$ satisfying: \begin{enumerate} \item ${\rm max}\big(d(g(z),z):z\in \alpha\big)< r$ where $d(\cdot,\cdot)$ is the distance in the round metric on the Riemann sphere, \item there are open neighborhoods $N_A\subset A\cap B$ of $\p A$ and $N_B\subset A\cap B$ of $\p B$ such that $g(N_A)\cap g(N_B) = \emptyset$, \end{enumerate} is {\em factorizable}: there exist a map $g_B$ conformal on $B$ and univalent on $\hC\setminus A$, and a map $g_{A'}$ conformal on $A' = \hC\setminus g_B(\hC\setminus A)$, such that \beq g = g_{A'} \circ g_B \eeq on $A\cap B$.

 \em

 We may always simplify the problem by considering, instead of $g$, the map $g\circ G_2$ for some fixed M\"obius map $G_2$.
 Hence, we may assume without loss of generality that $\infty\not\in \cl{A\cap B}$ (in fact we may take $B=\uD$).
 Likewise, we may consider, instead of $g$, the map $G_1\circ g$ for some fixed M\"obius map $G_1$; then we may assume without loss of generality that $\infty\not\in \cl{g(A\cap B)}$.
 We will assume these two properties.
 Further, we may replace the round-metric distance $d(\cdot,\cdot)$ by the plane distance $|\cdot-\cdot|$; we will do this in the following.